rorodata/credit-scoring-demo/README.md

 ### Productionizing Machine Learning Models Using rorodata
 Below, we discuss how a data scientist can deploy and manage data science models in production using rorodata platform, with just a few simple lines of command from a CLI.
 In this writeup, we shall illustrate this using Python, a similar write-up for R is on the way.

-To understand the big picture view about the rorodata platform, [go here](https://github.com/rorodata/documents/blob/master/about-rorodata.md)
+There is a lot that goes on behind the scenes in the rorodata platform.
+It may be hard to appreciate the demo without some understanding of this.
+For a quick, high level view of the rorodata platform and it's workings, [go here](https://github.com/rorodata/documents/blob/master/about-rorodata.md)

 #### Prerequisites